 Knowing

-Every child born into this world is born into a pre-existing social world of language, science, technology, art, literature, and so on.
+This lack and limitation affects every child born into this world, because we are all born into a pre-existing social world of language, science, technology, art, literature, and so on that excludes us and mystifies us.
 But even more profound than the mystery of the sum total of all this factual information is the mystery of the child’s own body.
 The child finds itself literally at the mercy of biological processes—eating, vomiting, defecation, urination, bleeding, reproduction, and death—that it can neither control nor comprehend.
-And so the child will feel—rightly so—that the world “knows” something that he or she does not know.
+Thus the child will feel excluded and will believe—rightly so—that the world “knows” something that he or she does not know.
 Right from the beginning, then, the child is located in a profound emotional space of “not knowing” and feeling “left out.”

 Knowing—that is, anticipating—what might happen next is a characteristic defensive desire of children in dysfunctional families.
 After all, if they can guess an irrational parent’s next move, they might be able to avoid an ugly family scene.